ELVIS-Project/elvis-database/docs/2016-09_depolyment_guide.md

 sudo mkdir /run/elvisdb
 sudo chown elvisdb:elvisdb /run/elvisdb
 ```
 Supervisor is used to manage and control the execution of script files.
 The elvis database git repository comes with two scripts called `gunicorn_start.sh` and `celery_start.sh`, which supervisor will be responsible for running.
 These two scripts 'run' the project, supervisor makes sure these two scripts are always running, and nginx points internet requests at the processes started by these scripts.
+You should have a look at the two scripts if you'd like to know how gunicorn and celery are configured.

 To tell supervisor to run these scripts, we need to create a file in supervisor's config folder.
 In `/etc/supervisor/conf.d`, create a file called `elvisdb.conf` with the following contents:
 ```